Comanche history: Comanche and the United States: 1845–1875

 There were several reasons the Comanches and Kiowas had been angry in 1852.
 The first was they had recently been devastated by epidemics of smallpox and cholera.
 Their first experience with smallpox had been an epidemic (1780–81) so severe that it caused the disappearance of some Comanche divisions.
 The Comanche were hit again by smallpox during the winter of 1816–17.
 The wave of immigration from the California Gold Rush first brought smallpox (1848) and then cholera (1849) to the Great Plains.
 These were devastating to every plains tribe, but especially to the Comanches and Kiowa.
 The government census estimated a drop in the Comanches' 1849 population of 20,000 to 12,000 by 1851, and the Comanches never recovered from this loss.
 Smallpox struck again from New Mexico during 1862 and is believed to have been equally devastating.
 Cholera returned in 1867.
 By 1870, the Comanches numbered less than 8,000, and their numbers were still dropping rapidly.

 The Comanches kept their promise for safe passage on the Santa Fe Trail, but remained angry about events in Texas where white settlers continued to encroach deeper and deeper into Comancheria and the Texas Rangers were still attacking them.
 As the frontier advanced, the American army built a new line of forts; when it advanced further, a third line was built.
-At first these outposts had been garrisoned almost entirely with infantry, allowing the Comanche to simply by-passed them.
+At first these outposts had been garrisoned almost entirely with infantry, allowing the Comanche to simply bypass them.
 Within a few years however, the infantry was replaced by new light-cavalry regiments.
 In all, it took three lines of forts and most of the army's pre-Civil War strength to keep the Comanches in Texas in check.

 Even more aggravating from the Comanches' point of view were posts like Fort Stockton at Comanche Springs, which were intended to block the "Great Comanche War Trail" leading to northern Mexico.
 The Americans were required by the Treaty of Guadalupe Hidalgo to prevent raids into Mexico.
 Between 1848 and 1853, Mexico filed 366 separate claims for Comanche and Apache raids originating from north of the border.

 Not all efforts to deal with the Texas Comanches were limited to military force.
 In 1854 the Texas legislature provided 23,000 acres (93 km²) for the United States to established three reservations on the upper Brazos River for the Texas tribes.
 Besides Caddo, Delaware, Wichita, and Tonkawa, the United States Indian agent, Robert Neighbors, convinced some Penateka Comanche to move to these locations.
 Camp Cooper (commanded in 1856 by LTC Robert E. Lee) was built nearby.
 Almost immediately, local settlers began to accuse the reservation tribes of stealing horses and other depredations.
 Many of these accusations were either exaggerations, lies, or referred to raids by Comanches from the Staked Plains.
 The situation became dangerous in 1858 after the army abandoned Camp Cooper.